evkx/evkx.github.io/content/models/audi/a6_e-tron/s6_avant_e-tron/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 502 liters.
-With the rear seat down, it is 1422 liters.
+The trunk offers a cargo capacity of 502 liters (17.7 CU FT).
+With the rear seat folded down, this expands to 1422 liters (50.2 CU FT).
 On the roof, you can load up to 75 kg (165.3 lbs).
-Roof rails are optional on this model.
-Roof rails make it easy to mount a roof box or rack to the car.
-Under the hood, there is frunk with more storage room.
-This frunk is 27 liters (1.0 CU FT).
-The maxium weight of the car is 2880 kg (6349 lbs), and with the base weight of 2335 kg (5148 lbs), you can max load 545 kg (1202 lbs), including driver and passengers.
-Some options can increase the base weight and reduce the maximum loading weight.
+Optional roof rails are available for easy mounting of a roof box or rack.
+Additionally, there is a frunk (front trunk) with a storage capacity of 27 liters (1.0 CU FT).

+The vehicle’s maximum weight is 2880 kg (6349 lbs), with a base weight of 2335 kg (5148 lbs).
+This allows for a maximum load of 545 kg (1202 lbs), including the driver and passengers.
+Note that some options may increase the base weight and reduce the maximum loading capacity.

-You can order the car with a towbar.
-The maximum total weight on a braked trailer is 2100, and on unbraked, it is 750 kg (4630/1653 lbs).
+A towbar can be added to the vehicle.
+The maximum permissible weight for a braked trailer is 2100 kg (4630 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).

 {{< sitefiguresized thumb="models/audi/a6_e-tron/s6_avant_e-tron/trunk_1_st.jpg" title="Audi S6 Avant e-tron" width="3000" height="2249"  >}}